Royal Cache: Removal and transit

 The chamber is reached by a nearly vertical chimney, which was left open in 1881, and has since filled with rocks and other debris (in fact every object that was left in the tomb has now been damaged in some way).
 It was reinvestigated in 1938.
 Since 1998 a Russian-German team led by Erhart Graefe has been working on reinvestigating and preserving the tomb.

+Recent work

 Research teams have entered TT320 a number of times since its discovery, but the most successful research team entered TT320 in 1998.
 They cleared the passageways of fallen debris such as stones and fallen walls.
 They were able to find fragments of coffins and other small items.
 They were able to see some paintings after clearing debris away from the walls.
 These paintings, coupled with the archaeological fragments and the coffins, led this research team to conclude that this tomb was originally owned by a family from the Twenty-first Dynasty as a family tomb.